barrysande/sojourner-api/README.md

 **Location:** `app/providers/socket_provider.ts`

 This Adonis Service Provider ensures the socket server boots securely during the application's `ready` lifecycle phase.
-For more information on AdonisJS's lifecycles see documentation at [AdonisJS-lifecycles] It also handles dynamic imports for the WebSocket handlers to ensure all Adonis services are fully booted before listeners are attached.
-Finally, it registers a `shutdown` hook to close the socket server cleanly, preventing memory leaks or hanging ports during terminal commands (such as running migrations).
+For more information on AdonisJS's lifecycles see documentation at [AdonisJS Aplication Lifecycle](https://v6-docs.adonisjs.com/guides/concepts/application-lifecycle) It also handles dynamic imports for the WebSocket handlers to ensure all Adonis services are fully booted before listeners are attached.
+Finally, it registers a `shutdown` hook to close the socket server gracefully.

 ### C. Rebuilding the HTTP Context